Divorce and Civil Partnership Dissolution

 If having spoken to a client we think nullity may be an option we will discuss it with them and the advantages and disadvantages of an annulment as opposed to a divorce.

 For couples, divorce is not the only option.
 For some, a judicial separation may be more appropriate.
 Most used in cases where the couple do not want to divorce for religious or cultural reasons, it can still be used to formalise a separation.
 It can also be used in cases where a couple may wish for a formal separation but do not wish to lose a valuable financial benefit such as a widow’s pension.
 The disadvantage is that the process can be just as time consuming and expensive as the divorce process but without the financial certainty that a divorce provides.

 A number of our team have dealt with and brought about judicial separations and are able to properly consider with clients whether this or an alternative is the best course of action.

 In March 2014 same sex couples were granted the entitlement to marry.
 Prior to that, and since the end of 2005, same sex couples achieved very similar rights, entitlements and obligations to married couples by entering into a civil partnership.

 To bring a civil partnership to an end it must be ‘dissolved’.
-The dissolution of a civil partnership follows the same procedure as a divorce and it is necessary to establish that the civil partnership has irretrievably broken down.
-There are, however, only four ‘facts’ available to establish that the civil partnership has irretrievably broken down – unreasonable behaviour, two years’ separation with consent, five years’ separation or desertion.
-Adultery cannot be used although a relationship with another person can be cited as unreasonable behaviour.
+The dissolution of a civil partnership follows the same procedure as a divorce.
+The process is straightforward and you are required to confirm to the court that the civil partnership has irretrievably broken down.

 A dissolution gives civil partners the same financial entitlements as they would have if going through divorce proceedings.